haijeploeg/excludarr/README.md

 SONARR_API_KEY | secret | Your Sonarr API Key.
 SONARR_VERIFY_SSL | false | To enable SSL verify, can be `true` or `false`.
 SONARR_EXCLUDE | - | Comma seperated list of series to exclude in Excludarr, e.g. `SONARR_EXCLUDE=Breaking Bad, Game of Thrones`.
+CRON_MODE | false | Wether to run the docker container using cron.
+This is useful for docker-compose.

 You can put those variables in a env file (e.g. `excludarr.env`) and use it in a command (recommended way).
 Look the [docker_example.env](.examples/docker_example.env) for an example.
 If you have set your variables properly, you can execute excludarr in docker by just adding the command and paramaters at the end of the docker command.
 Example: